 Corporate Compliance Division

-Corporate Compliance Administration was established in response to these government initiatives regarding health care fraud and abuse.
-The aim of the program is to minimize legal and business risks to TJU and JUP.
-The Compliance Department conducts internal audits and investigations, and coordinates all external investigations by the government.
-Additionally, the Compliance Department is involved with the education of the TJU and JUP community on the ever-changing laws and regulations.
+The Corporate Compliance Division was established in response to these government initiatives regarding healthcare fraud and abuse.
+The aim of the program is to minimize legal and business risks to Jefferson.
+The Corporate Compliance Division conducts internal audits and investigations, and coordinates all external investigations by the government.
+Additionally, the Corporate Compliance Division is involved with the education of the Jefferson community on the ever-changing laws and regulations.